NVIDIA/TensorRT/plugin/instanceNormalizationPlugin/README.md

 ## Description

+> NOTE: `InstanceNormalization_TRT` version 1 is deprecated since TensorRT 10.3. `InstanceNormalization_TRT` version 2 is deprecated since TensorRT 10.12.
+Please use `InstanceNormalization_TRT` version 3.
+Alternatively, the native `INormalizationLayer` can also be used as appropriate to replace their functionality.

 The `InstanceNormalizePlugin` is used for the InstanceNormalization layer, which is generally used in deep learning models that perform image generation.
 This plugin is based off the [ONNX opset 6 definition](https://github.com/onnx/onnx/blob/master/docs/Operators.md#InstanceNormalization), and is used in any ONNX model that uses this operation.

 Specifically, given an array of values `x = [x_0, x_1, ..., x_n]` , a scale factor, a bias factor, and an epsilon,  the InstanceNormalization of x is  `scale * (x-mean) / sqrt(variance + epsilon) + bias` where the mean and variance are computed per instance per channel.